-Venice is served by 2 airports and this Tripadvisor explains you how to get from the airport to the city center.
+Venice is served by two airports and this Tripadvisor explains you how to get from the airport to the city center.

-- Venice Marco Polo Airport is located 8 km north of the city and it served by most European full-service carriers (click here for a direct link to their websites) as well as by some non-European airlines.
+- Venice Marco Polo Airport is located 8 km north of the city and it served by most European full-service carriers as well as by some non-European airlines.
 Check the Wikipedia page of Venice Marco Polo Airport for an updated list of airlines that offer direct flights to Venice.

-- Treviso Airport is located 20 km from the Venice city center and is served by some European low-cost carriers (click here for a direct link to their websites).
+- Treviso Airport is located 20 km from the Venice city center and is served by some European low-cost carriers.
 Check the Wikipedia page of Treviso Airport for an updated list of airlines that offer direct flights to Treviso.